loopbackio/loopback.io/pages/en/lb3/Application-generator.md

 ### Options

-`-n, --name <name>`
-Only with IBM API Connect developer toolkit; specify name of LoopBack application project.

-`-h, --help`
-Print the generator's options and usage.
+`--bluemix`
+: Configure the app for deployment to Bluemix.
+With this option, the tool will present   additional prompts for generating Bluemix application artifacts.

 `--explorer`
 : Add Loopback Explorer to the project.
 Default is true.

+`-n, --name <name>`
+: Only with IBM API Connect developer toolkit; specify name of LoopBack application project.

 `--skip-next-steps`
 : Do not print "next steps" information.